- 🚬 Join SIGWrit, a new ACL special interest group on writing systems

 - OpenFst: weighted finite-state transducers

-- WikiPron: scrapes pronunciation data from Wiktionary
+- WikiPron: pronunciation data from Wiktionary

-- Detector Morse: sentence boundary detection in Python
+- Detector Morse: sentence boundary detection

 - Baum-Welch: OpenFst extension for Baum-Welch/expectation maximization training